 But all of that did kind of change, or my musicianship did develop when I actually got to Richmond, and I gradually fell into the house show scene and started going to more of these DIY scene shows.
 And I was just amazed at the talent of people my own age, and music and musicianship took on a more personal tone.
 There’s something innately different between performing a Brahms symphony or a Wieniawsky violin concerto amidst 40 other talented musicians, and then really sitting down and trying to hear a whole new melody and something wholly original in your head and rushing to write down those words and write down that melody so you can develop it into a song.
 I mean, one really lends itself to the other, but they are so different and it’s really Richmond that showed me this and gave me the tools to start developing music of my own.
 And music became ineffably more personal and intimate, as the stories I was telling were innately self-contained but also part of a larger narrative.
 And this all developed even moreso when I went and studied abroad in France.
 That’s really where Cupid McCoy, or proto-Cupid McCoy emerged.

-R: That was my next question–where does the Cupid McCoy name and brand and music come from?
+That was my next question–where does the Cupid McCoy name, brand, and music come from?

 Frankie Cosmos has that, as great of a name as Greta Kline is, which, I think it’s a great name!
 But Frankie Cosmos does have this kind of elusive mystery to it.
 Actually the last show I saw in the United States before I packed up and left was Frankie Cosmos and Girlpool up at Comet Ping Pong, that pizza bar in DC.
 It’s wild now that there was also another politically motivated attack there too, strange now that all these places that influenced me as a musician are political hot spots.
 But yeah, that’s kind of where the name came from.
 Cupid of course, alluding to desire, and what you want to happen.
 But another fun thing, along with McCoy being my mother’s last name, it also has that root meaning of like, the real thing.
 And you look up McCoy, and the definition is something like real and concrete.
 Taking that, Cupid McCoy really just translates to the desire to be sincere and real, or to be the real thing.
 So it was longing to make it, or at least to make it real to myself, not like make it in the fame sense.
 But just to make it real, to actually mean something to me, and make something that I felt to be real through music.